angusiguess/angusiguess.github.io-archive/_posts/2016-04-04-producers-and-error-handling.markdown

 ### Update: April 7

-Reddit user halgari (who wrote the core.async go macros and give an *excellent* series of videos on how they work, which can be found [here](https://www.youtube.com/watch?v=R3PZMIwXN_g)) pointed out that using a ```>!!``` in a function that would be placed in a go-loop can lead to some nasty bugs and block the thread pool.
+Reddit user halgari (who wrote the core.async go macros and has an *excellent* series of videos on how they work, which can be found [here](https://www.youtube.com/watch?v=R3PZMIwXN_g)) pointed out that using a ```>!!``` in a function that would be placed in a go-loop can lead to some nasty bugs and block the thread pool.
 I've